 Consider their quality and if the tools you use are performing at a top-notch level.
 Interactions and tools affect the customer’s overall experience with your business.

 Popular IP PBX systems can be retrofitted with high-performance VoIP solutions, especially if it’s Avaya, Cisco, or Polycom.
-SIP Trunks provide the backbone of voice communications for PBX systems.
+SIP Trunks provide the backbone of cloud PBX voice communication.

-If your current phone system does not serve you, it’s time for a switch.
+If your current business phone system does not serve you, it’s time for a switch.

 You need a system that supports the experiences you provide, and the service you expect.
 Your business needs VoIP.